 We mentioned the ones applicable to non-EU citizens, as these have several legal pathways through which they can immigrate to Bulgaria.

-If you decide to migration to Sofia, our lawyers who have an office in the capital city of Bulgaria are at your disposal with quick legal services.
+If you decide to migration to Sofia, our immigration lawyers in Bulgaria who have an office in the capital are at your disposal with quick legal services.

 How to immigrate to Bulgaria as an EU citizen

 If you are an EU citizen, you will have nothing to worry about if you want to relocate to Bulgaria.
 As a matter of fact, once you enter the country, you need to obtain a residence certificate if you intend to settle here.
 However, if you plan on staying in the country for less than 3 months (during which you can decide if the lifestyle suits you and you can get used to living here), there is no need to apply for any visa.

 You can decide for migration to Sofia which is has one of the largest communities of expats in the country, and our immigration lawyers in Bulgaria can help you settle here right away.

 Find out more on this subject in the infographic below:

 How to migrate to Bulgaria as a non-EU citizen